 Monthly payments can look affordable on the surface, but they don’t reflect the full cost of the loan.
 Always review the total interest paid over the full term, plus any origination or administrative fees.

-A longer repayment term may lower monthly payments but can significantly increase the overall cost of borrowing.
+A longer repayment term may lower your monthly payment but can significantly increase the total cost of borrowing.

 Ensure The Loan Fits Your Budget And Long-Term Financial Goals